Greenwich: Geography

-Topography
+Geography of Greenwich

 The town of Greenwich is built on a broad platform to the south of the outside of a broad meander in the River Thames, with a safe deep water anchorage lying in the river.
 To the south, the land rises steeply, 100 ft through Greenwich Park to the town of Blackheath.
 The higher areas consist of a sedimentary layer of gravelly soils, known as the Blackheath Beds, that spread through much of the south-east over a chalk outcrop—with sands, loam and seams of clay at the lower levels by the river.

 Greenwich is bordered by Deptford Creek and Deptford to the west; the residential area of Westcombe Park to the east; the River Thames to the north; and the A2 and Blackheath to the south.
-The Greenwich Peninsula, also known as North Greenwich, forms the main projection of the town (to the northeast of the town centre).
+The Greenwich Peninsula, northeast of the town centre and also known as North Greenwich, forms the main projection of the town.